natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Complete the Marketplace and Market section by developing Management and Administration document
+1. Review and enhance cross-references between completed sections
-2. Begin planning for the Education and Training section
+2. Begin research and development for the Education and Training section
 3. Update main README and index documents to reflect progress
 4. Review existing documents for consistency and quality assurance
 5. Plan for the Growth Components phase